valleyceo/code_journal/readme.md

 │   ├── a.
 Operator - Division - GCD - Smallest Integer Divisible by K.py
 │   ├── a.
 Operator - Division - GCD - Water and Jug Problem (Die Hard).py
 │   ├── a.
 Operator - Division - Minimum Factorization.py
 │   ├── a.
+Operator - Division - Mininum Replacements to Sort the Array.py
+│   ├── a.
 Operator - Power - Super Pow.py
 │   ├── a.
 Operator - Sqrt - Sum of Square Numbers.py
 │   ├── b.
 Number - Random - Implement Rand10 Using Rand7.py